 Scholarships for Current Undergraduate Engineering Students

-Scholarship deadline for School Year Fall 2018/Spring 2019 is March 31, 2018.
+Check back for new scholarship deadline for School Year Fall 2020/Spring 2021.
 Please follow the links to the apply.
 Make sure you apply for all engineering awards and your respective major.

 Chemical, Electrical, and Mechanical majors.